svalinn/DAGMC/_sources/usersguide/tally.rst.txt

 Mesh production workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Cubit/Trelis can be used to generate the unstructured meshes needed for tallies.
+Cubit can be used to generate the unstructured meshes needed for tallies.
 To do so, use the following steps.

-1. Load the geometry you wish to mesh into Cubit/Trelis.
+1. Load the geometry you wish to mesh into Cubit.
 2. Use the mesh tools to produce the meshes you want.
-3. Save the file as a .trelis or .cub file.
+3. Save the file as a .cub file.
 Remember to check the "Use Legacy
-    .cub file Format" option in Trelis or Cubit.
+    .cub file Format" option in Cubit.
-4. Use MOAB's ``mbconvert`` executable to convert from the Cubit/Trelis format
+4. Use MOAB's ``mbconvert`` executable to convert from the Cubit format
     to a faceted .h5m file that DAGMC can use.

 Here is an example of how to use ``mbconvert``: